Lasionycta leucocycla (Staudinger, 1857)

 Photograph copyright: Merrill A. Peterson

-This species can be confused with several other Lasionycta species but can usually be identified by the yellow hindwing with limited dark markings.
-Lasionycta illima, a rare northern species with light yellow dorsal hindwings, and Lasionycta poca, a more common and widespread species with chalky white dorsal hindwings, differe from L. leucocycla on the ventral hindwing.
-Both of these species have a black postmedial line in addition to a marginal band that is lacking in L. leucocycla.
-Lasionycta impingens, a small species with blue-gray forewings and coppery hindwings that flies with L. leucocycla above timberline, lacks a well-defined black marginal band on the dorsal hindwing.
+Pacific Northwest individuals of this moth can be confused with several other Lasionycta species but can usually be identified by the yellow hindwing with limited dark markings.
+Lasionycta illima, a rare northern species with slight yellow tint on the dorsal hindwing, and Lasionycta poca, a common widespread species with chalky white hindwings, both differ from L. leucocycla on hindwing underside.
+They have a black postmedial line in addition to a marginal band, lacking or faint in L. leucocycla.
+Lasionycta impingens, a common alpine species with blue-gray forewing and coppery hindwing that flies with L. leucocycla lacks a well-defined marginal band on the dorsal hindwing.
 Lasionycta secedens has a charcoal gray forewing and yellow and black hindwing.
-It usually flies in lower elevation forest habitats and can be distinguished from L. leucocycla by the presence of black on the anterior forewing margin, yellow in L. leucocycla.
+It usually flies in lower elevation forest and can be distinguished from L. leucocycla by black on the anterior forewing margin, yellow in L. leucocycla.
 Other small day-flying Lasionycta species all have whiter hindwings than those of L. leucocycla.

 The North American populations of L. leucocycla are arranged in four subspecies.
-The Pacific Northwest populations are L. l. albertensis (McDunnough) which are characterized by the yellow dorsal hindwing with a relatively thin discal spot and narrow marginal band.
+Pacific Northwest populations are all L. l. albertensis (McDunnough) characterized by the yellow dorsal hindwing with a thin discal spot and narrow marginal band.

 This species is widely distributed on dry, arctic tundra across both Eurasia and North America, extending southward on alpine tundra above timberline in the northern Rocky Mountain region.